 Thanks to the MyNextbase Skill feature, the dash cams can be controlled with your voice alone and the addition of Alexa has taken this system even further.
 Alexa commands can now be used to protect footage, start/stop recordings, take a picture and send data to your phone, meaning that drivers’ eyes remain on the road and their hands on the steering wheel at all times.

-Dash cams like the Nextbase 522GW and 422GW are compatible with any vehicle and once the lockdown is over, our expert in-store technicians will be on hand to install them for only £30.
+Dash cams like the Nextbase 622GW, 522GW and 422GW are compatible with any vehicle and our expert in-store technicians are on hand to install them from £35.